jupyter/jupyter.github.io/security.md

 Known vulnerabilities are tracked using the [CVE vendor ID 15653 for Jupyter](https://www.cvedetails.com/vulnerability-list/vendor_id-15653/Jupyter.html).

+[GitHub](https://docs.github.com/en/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/about-alerts-for-vulnerable-dependencies) provides alerts about vulnerable dependencies.
+If your supply chain includes Jupyter projects, these alerts can help you respond to vulnerabilities quickly and easily.

 ## Security documentation

 Several Jupyter projects maintain security-related documentation regarding usage or deployment of